Teach in Mexico

-Universities - Many universities employ native English speakers.
+Universities – Many universities employ fluent English speakers.
 University teaching jobs can be competitive and will usually require a minimum of a Master’s degree, as well as a TEFL/TESOL certificate or diploma.

 As in most locations, salary will usually vary based on the qualifications and experience of the teacher.
 Because the cost of living is low, teachers are usually able to live comfortably on the salaries provided by schools.

 International schools and universities may offer benefits packages that include health insurance and a housing allowance.
 Teachers with school-aged children may also receive free or discounted tuition for dependents who are attending the international school where they are employed.